 - It’s generally much easier to prove liability in a car accident.
 There are usually witnesses, police reports, photos, and physical damage to the vehicles involved.
 Contrast this with someone slipping on a sidewalk or in a store when no one was looking – much harder to prove fault.

 - The injuries sustained in motor vehicle accidents are usually more severe than in a premises liability lead, which makes up about 80% of all personal injury leads, excluding MVA leads.
-As a result, the cases and settlements will generally be much larger on MVA leads due to the higher medical bills, treatment, loss of income, pain & suffering, etc.
+As a result, the dollar amounts will generally be much larger on car accident settlements than other personal injury claims due to the higher medical bills, treatment, loss of income, pain & suffering, etc.

 Because more definitive liability means more cases accepted, your conversion rate (Percentage of MVA leads you turn into clients) is high, and because the injuries are more severe, on average your case value is higher, MVA leads will almost always beat out general PI leads even at a much higher price per lead.

-What’s the Difference Between Buying MVA Leads and Generating Them Myself?
+What’s the Difference Between Buying Car Accident Leads and Generating Them Myself?

 There’s generally a trade off made in buying MVA leads from a third party company like PinPoint, or investing in generating them yourself.